ecoacoustics/world-ecoacoustics-congress-2026/content/_index.md

 ---

-The International Society for Ecoacoustics welcomes you to the World Ecoacoustics Congress 2026, held in Cairns, Australia.
+The International Society for Ecoacoustics welcomes you to the World Ecoacoustics Congress 2026, held in Cairns, Australia, from **17-21 August**, 2026.

 Stay tuned for more updates!